cloudmesh/classes/docs/source/assignments.rst

 It is very common and encouraged to build study groups to discuss with each other the content of the class.
-However such groups should not be used to copy homework assignments that are intendet for individual submissions.
+However such groups should not be used to copy homework assignments that are intended for individual submissions.

 When working in a team, we recommend that you use English as the